Laverne Pavlinac: Trial and conviction

 Pavlinac's trial began on January 24, 1991.
-During the trial, she recanted her confession, claiming that she had lied to police in an attempt to escape her relationship with Sosnovske, whom she said was physically abusive to her throughout their ten-year relationship.
+During the trial, she recanted her confession, claiming that she had lied to police in an attempt to escape her relationship with Sosnovske, who she said was physically abusive to her throughout their ten-year relationship.
 She testified in court: "I started a lie, and it snowballed on me."
 In the midst of Pavlinac's trial, a graffito was found inside a rest stop bathroom in Livingston, Montana, which read: "I killed Tanya [sic] Bennett Jan.
 21, 1990 in Portland, Oregon.
 I beat her to death, raped her, and I loved it.
 Yes, I'm sick, but I enjoy myself too.
 People took the blame and I'm free."

 Another graffito of a similar nature was found in a rest stop in Umatilla, Oregon; however, they were dismissed of having evidentiary value, and not introduced in Pavlinac's trial.
 Pavlinac was ultimately convicted of Bennett's murder, and sentenced to life imprisonment on January 31, 1991.
 A key piece of evidence was her taped confession.
 Sosnovske pleaded no contest to murder in order to avoid the death penalty, and was also given a sentence of life imprisonment.